So, a few days back, one of my team members sent me an email with the subject line. “Need your reviews on the latest marketing report. VSRE”

 Oops!
 I felt so embarrassed doing exactly the opposite.

-To avoid going through such embarrassment again, I decided to compile all the frequently used email abbreviations.
+To avoid going through such embarrassment again, I compiled all the frequently used email abbreviations and acronyms.
 And if you have gone through something similar, you will know what exactly I mean.

 So in this guide, you will find every email abbreviation you should know of.